gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/rev-robotics.rst

 Advantages
 ----------

-- :term:`Extrusion` systems don’t need to worry about tensioning as mounts are adjustable to your needs.
+- :term:`Extrusion` systems don't need to worry about tensioning as mounts are adjustable to your needs.
 - :term:`Extrusion` allows teams to save space as opposed to :term:`channel <Channel>`, and is lighter than aluminum